Justin-Bento/Justin-Bento/README.md

 You're probably wondering why you're here?
 This GitHub repository serves as a comprehensive overview of all my technical projects and ongoing work that might not be mentioned on my main website or LinkedIn.

-Here is a brief overview of Main Website vs. my GitHub
+Here is a brief overview my digital space.

 ### Main Website